Don’t make the rookie mistake of opening the wrong credit cards

 The main reason I do not suggest opening airline or hotel co-branded cards if you’re just beginning is because of the Chase 5/24 rule discussed above.

 I am absolutely NOT against applying for airline and hotel cards.
 Even a cash back card might make sense in some cases.
 But it is important to make sure you have any Chase 5/24 cards that you want before applying for cards issued by other banks.
-Note that some airline and hotel credit cards issued by Chase are subject to the 5/24 rule.
-The airline and hotel cards that I’m referring to in this post are those that are either issued by other banks or cards that are issued by Chase but not believed to be subject to the 5/24 rule.
+Note that airline and hotel credit cards issued by Chase are subject to the 5/24 rule.
+The airline and hotel cards that I’m referring to in this post are those that are either issued by other banks.

-Hotel and airline credit cards are great for sign up bonuses
+Hotel and airline credit cards are great for welcome bonuses

 There are two ways to earn miles and points from airline and hotel credit cards: